YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 The question is, is it worth keeping this, picking a single case approach, extending it to allowed mixed case (eg `eNDiF`), extending to allow Titled case (eg `True`, `true`, `TRUE` all being valid but `tRue` not valid)?

-## functions vs actions vs expressions
+## functions vs actions vs commands

-Currently actions work fine, as do functions, the question is is this good?
-As it currently stands the way the system determines if it is a function is if it matches as pattern of `<<bunchOfCharactersFromAnAllowedSet(some sort of expression)>>`, if it finds a space in there it determines it is an action instead.
-Expressions on the other hand go `<<keyword expression>>`.
+As it currently stands YarnSpinner has three different ways of controlling the game and dialogue.

+Commands use a keyword (like `if` or `set`) and are followed by an expression:
+`<<if expression>>`

+Actions allow for the dialogue to send a message back to the game and don't use keywords and are allowed most text:
+`<<unlockAchievement doAThing>>`

+Functions don't use keywords and return as an expression and can influence both the game and the dialogue (depending how used):
+`<<assert(1 < 3)>>`

 This is not only messy in my mind from a readability perspective it also makes it trickier to parse.
-This means we have 3 uses of the `<<>>` syntax, one of which has keywords to control and two which are determined entirely on the text inside.
+We have 3 uses of the `<<>>` syntax, one of which has keywords to control and two which are determined entirely on the text inside.
-The expressions impact the dialogue, functions impact yarn spinner, actions impact the game.
+The commands impact the dialogue, functions impact YarnSpinner itself, and actions impact the game.
 In my mind these are completely unrelated to each other in functionality yet share a very common syntax, leading to confusion or small typos resulting in unexpected behaviour, eg:

-- should `<<if 5>>` be an expression or an action?
+- should `<<if 5>>` be a command or an action?
 - is `<<hello there()>>` a function or an action?
 - how is `<<assert(2 < 3)>>` different from `<<assert 2 < 3>>`?